RayHuo/MyFlexAndBison/README.md

 # MyFlexAndBison
-Example of flex and bison, which are kind of lex and yacc
+Example of flex and bison, which are kind of lex and yacc.
+A simple calculator.